stock2shop/website/content/help/solutions/KeyError.md

 ---

 #### Error description
-Oder are not syncing to Pastel Partner
+Orders are not syncing to Pastel Partner

 #### Error solution
-The SDK for Pastle partner is not setup.
+The SDK for Pastel Partner is not setup.

 You need to contact Sage for the SDK.
-More information can be found [About]({{< ref "user-docs/getting-started/sage-pastel-partner-installation.md" >}} "Sage Pastel Partner Installation")
+More information on the [Sage Pastel Partner Installation]({{< ref "help/getting-started/sage-pastel-partner-installation.md" >}} "Sage Pastel Partner Installation")